-- 31. This procedure outlines timescales within which we aim to work.
-Only in exceptional circumstances and at the discretion of Academy Principal/Director will we accept complaints from students outside these timescales (eg, in relation to a complaint of an extremely serious nature).
+- 25. This procedure outlines timescales within which we aim to work.
+Only in exceptional circumstances and at the discretion of Academy Director will we accept complaints from students outside these timescales.
 We endeavour to respond within the timescales that are outlined, but unfortunately this may not always be possible.
-In some complex cases an investigation might need to take longer than usual to ensure that all of the issues raised have been appropriately addressed.
+In some cases an investigation might need to take longer than usual to ensure that all of the issues raised have been appropriately addressed.
 In addition, there may be circumstances beyond our control, such as staff absence, where it may not be possible to adhere to the timescales it has set for itself and still carry out a proper investigation.
-Where we are unable to meet the prescribed timescales, we will tell all parties the reasons for any delay and set out a revised timescale. - 32.
+Where we are unable to meet the prescribed timescales, we will tell all parties the reasons for any delay and set out a revised timescale. - 26.
 You should raise your complaint at the earliest opportunity and in any case in respect of Stage Two no later than three months from you being aware of the incident/sequence of events giving rise to the complaint.
 Only exceptionally and at the discretion of the Registrar will we consider a complaint raised after this deadline.
-We will formally acknowledge the complaint within three working days of its receipt.